Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Retrieves the list of interconnect remote locations available to the specified project.
 */
 await gapi.client.compute.interconnectRemoteLocations.list({ project: "project",  });

 /*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.interconnectRemoteLocations.testIamPermissions({ project: "project", resource: "resource",  });

-/*
 Deletes the specified Interconnect.